Current State of Crypto Adoption in the Netherlands

 Increasing Accessibility

-The launch of major platforms like OKX has made it easier to offer crypto services in Dutch, increasing accessibility for local users.
+The launch of major global platforms has made it easier to offer crypto services in Dutch, increasing accessibility for local users.
+Additionally, the availability of Bitcoin ATMs, such as those historically located at transport hubs, provided early infrastructure for converting cash to crypto.

 Favorable Regulatory Environment